Ivan9485/Ivan9485/README.md

 - 👋 Hi, I’m Pascual or @Ivan9485.
 I'm an aeronautical engineer | web developer
-- 👀 I’m interested in self-teaching and expanding my knowledge
+- 👀 I’m fond of self-teaching and learning about new things
 - 🌱 I’m currently mastering NextJS and NodeJS...
 - 📫 I love working on projects and looking for collaborations, feel free to send dm ;)